yurihartmann/car_lifes_cycle_hyperledger_fabric/README.md

 - Configure fablo enviroment `make configure-fablo`

-- Generate the fablo-target with `fablo generate`
+- Generate the fablo-target with `./fablo generate`

 - Edit file `fablo-target/fabric-config/configtx.yaml` in `Application: &ApplicationDefaults` (use `ctrl+f` to localize) and replace Policies->Endorsement->Rule to `MAJORITY Endorsement` to `ANY Writers`